Mysticz0/SeatScout-HackTheFuture/README.md

 1. Try to reserve an already reserved booth
 2. Should show error: "Booth is already reserved"

-## 🚀 Deployment (Future)

-### Backend
-- Deploy Flask app to Heroku, Railway, or AWS
-- Replace ngrok URL with production URL

-### Android
-- Build signed APK
-- Publish to Google Play Store

-## 📄 License

-This project is licensed under the MIT License.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit changes: `git commit -m "Add feature"`
-4. Push to branch: `git push origin feature-name`
-5. Submit a pull request

-**Built with ❤️ using Android Studio, Flask, and Computer Vision AI**
+**Built with Android Studio, Flask, and YOLOv8 Computer Vision AI**